ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 service method to be used in health check.
 - `/ray.serve.RayServeAPIService/ListApplications` is used to list all applications deployed in Serve.
-- `/ray.serve.RayServeAPIService/Healthz` is used to check the health of the gRPC proxy.
+- `/ray.serve.RayServeAPIService/Healthz` is used to check the health of the proxy.
-  It will return "OK" if the gRPC proxy is healthy.
+  It will return `OK` status and "success" message if the proxy is healthy.

 The service method and protobuf are defined as below:
 ```proto